 A guardianship or conservatorship helps to allow another person to make decisions on behalf of either yourself or a loved one if needed.
 Guardianships are often used for minor children.
 Conservatorships are often used for disabled adults.
 The guardian or conservator is one charged with acting in the best interests of their ward.
 But, if a court determines that the guardian is not, their guardianship can be removed.
-To learn more about guardianships and conservatorships, contact the Braselton and Gainesville law offices of McLeod Law Firm.
+To learn more about North Georgia guardianships and conservatorships, contact the Braselton, GA and Gainesville, GA law offices of McLeod Law Firm.

 Advance directives for health care address what should happen if you become ill and cannot make decisions for yourself.
 The advance directive does things like giving power to another person, an agent, to make decisions for you.
 It also can mention your treatment preferences, such as if you have a terminal condition or become permanently unconscious.
 To learn about what goes into an advance directive and get assistance setting yours up, McLeod Law Firm, with offices in Braselton, GA and Gainesville, GA can help.